hualiu01/VideoConference/README.md

-This a multi-room multi-user video conference website with login system using NodeJS and webRTC.It also supports real time chat and poll in room using socketIO.
+This is a multi-room multi-user video conference website with login system using NodeJS and webRTC.
+It also supports real time chat and poll in room using socketIO.

+webRTC is a free, open project that enables web browsers with Real-Time Communications (RTC) capabilities via simple JavaScript APIs.

 # Dependencies
 nodemon 5.0.4